Mshriver2/Awesome-Online-Tools/README.md

 # Awesome-Online-Tools

+[WEBM to MP4 Converter](https://formatswap.com/tools/webm2mp4/) - A easy to use webm to mp4 video conversion tool.

+[WAV to MP3 Converter](https://formatswap.com/tools/wav2mp3/) - A easy to use wav to mp3 audio conversion tool.

-[Png2Jpg](https://formatswap.com/png2jpg) - A powerful easy to use Png to Jpg image converter.
+[Png2Jpg](https://formatswap.com/png2jpg/) - A powerful easy to use Png to Jpg image converter.

 [SpriteCow](http://www.spritecow.com/) - Sprite Cow helps you get the background-position, width and height of sprites within a spritesheet as a nice bit of copyable css.